- TLDR

 Price: Flexible, relationship-based

 The SS&C Black Diamond Wealth Platform is part of SS&C Advent, a division of SS&C Technologies.
-This cloud-native solution is designed for family offices managing complex portfolios.
+This cloud-native solution is widely used in the broader wealth-management ecosystem and may fit some family offices.
 It helps firms streamline operations and enhance client service through flexible infrastructure and dedicated support.

-Key capabilities: Consolidated reporting, data aggregation, accounting, trading/rebalancing
+Key capabilities: Portfolio management and reporting, data aggregation, trading/rebalancing

 Canopy

-The Singapore-based company offers family offices, wealth managers, private banks, and trustees a customisable data analytics solution offering data aggregation, accounting, impact/ESG reporting, and multi-bank/asset class/currency reporting.
+The Singapore-based company offers family offices, wealth managers, and EAM client advisors a customisable data analytics platform focused on data aggregation, performance reporting, and multi-bank, multi-asset, and multi-currency reporting, with flexible dashboards and analytics tools..

 Fundcount